videoDAC/streaming-back-end/README.md

 # _Permissionless Digital Stage_

-_Permissionless Digital Stage_ is a platform which allows anyone on the network to transiently stream (audio-visual) AV digital content, without requiring permission.
+_Permissionless Digital Stage_ is a platform which allows anyone connected to your network to transiently stream (audio-visual) AV digital content, without requiring permission.

 # Specific description